Embed Next.js

 STEP 4 Setup Environment

-To setup your Next.js application to communicate with Frontegg, you have to create a new file named .env.local
+To set up your Next.js application to communicate with Frontegg, you have to create a new file named .env.local

 under your root project directory, this file will be used to store environment variables that will be used, configuration options: